Jump-Comedy/jump-comedy-docs/docs/sending-email-campaigns.md

 ### 2. Filter by City

-You can filter subscribers based on city by checking off all the cities you would like the email to be sent to.
+You can filter subscribers based on city by selecting all the cities you would like the email to be sent to.

 The subscriber's city is determined automatically based on their location when they place an order on Jump.

 Subscribers who are on the list through other means (e.g, manual upload where the file has no city field) will have their city field set to blank.
-To target these people, you can check off "Cities with no value" and the email will go to them as well.
-If you don't check it, they will not receive an email.
+The checkbox next to cities targets these people as well.

 ### 3. Filter by Comic

 If you specify comics on your shows on Jump, you have the ability to target subscribers who purchased tickets to specific comics' shows.
 Simply check off the comic's name and only those customers will receive the email.

-For customers who purchased tickets to shows where no comic was assigned to the show in Jump, you can select "Empty Comics field" and they will receive an email as well.
-If you don't check it, only people who went to the checked off comic's shows will receive an email.

 It is strongly recommended that you add comics to shows to take advantage of this powerful feature.